Jeremiah White (chaplain): At the Restoration

-At the Restoration White found himself without fixed income, but abstained from the religious disputes of the day.
+At the Stuart Restoration White found himself without fixed income, but abstained from the religious disputes of the day.
 It is probable that his popularity gained him some form of maintenance.
 In 1666 the estate of ‘old Mrs. Cromwell’ was in his hands.
-He collected much information with respect to the sufferings of the dissenters after the Restoration, but refused a thousand guineas from James II for his manuscript, being disinclined to discredit the established church.
+He collected much information with respect to the sufferings of the English dissenters after the Restoration, but refused a thousand guineas from James II for his manuscript, being disinclined to discredit the established church.
 His manuscript is not known to be extant.
 White never himself conformed to the Church of England.
 He preached occasionally in an independent church in Meeting-house Alley, Queen Street, Lower Rotherhithe, which was built soon after the Restoration.
 He also preached at Elstree.

-White was a conspicuous member of the Calves' Head Club at its annual meetings on 30 Jan., when the ‘Anniversary Anthem’ was sung, and wine in a calf's skull went the round to the memory of ‘the patriots who had relieved the nation from tyranny.’
+White was a conspicuous member of the Calves' Head Club at its annual meetings on 30 January, when the ‘Anniversary Anthem’ was sung, and wine in a calf's skull went the round to the memory of "the patriots who had relieved the nation from tyranny".
 He died in 1707.
-A glowing character is given of him in the ‘Monthly Miscellany’ for 1707 (i.
+A glowing character is given of him in the Monthly Miscellany for 1707 (i.
 83–5, 116–18).
 There is a portrait of White incorrectly attributed to Van Dyck.
-An engraving is prefixed to his work, ‘A Persuasive to Moderation,’ published after his death in 1708.
+An engraving is prefixed to his work, A Persuasive to Moderation, published after his death in 1708.